utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

 ## What can you do with flows?

-Flows are the ultimate way to easily take data from an API-enabled product, manipulate it to meet your needs, and see the results.
+Flows are the ultimate way to take data from an API-enabled product, manipulate it to meet your needs, and see the results.
 Or you could take data from one API-enabled product, make decisions or process the data, then send it to another API-enabled product.
 This means you can build real-time integrations between two API-enabled products.

-Check out our Flows Workspaces filled with examples:
+Check out these Flows Workspaces filled with examples:

 * [Business Flows](https://www.postman.com/postman/workspace/business-flows)
 * [Integration Flows](https://www.postman.com/postman/workspace/integration-flows)